mila-iqia/milatools/README.md

 You can simply Ctrl+C the process to end the session.

 ```
-usage: mila code [-h] [--alloc ...] [--job VALUE] [--node VALUE] PATH
+usage: mila code [-h] [--cluster {mila,cedar,narval,beluga,graham}] [--alloc ...]
+                 [--command VALUE] [--job VALUE] [--node VALUE] [--persist]
+                 PATH

 positional arguments:
   PATH                  Path to open on the remote machine

-optional arguments:
+options:
   -h, --help            show this help message and exit
   --alloc ...
 Extra options to pass to slurm
+  --cluster {mila,cedar,narval,beluga,graham}
+                        Which cluster to connect to.
+  --command VALUE       Command to use to start vscode (defaults to "code" or the value
+                        of $MILATOOLS_CODE_COMMAND)
   --job VALUE           Job ID to connect to
   --node VALUE          Node to connect to
+  --persist             Whether the server should persist or not
 ```

 For example: